whyvez/auth0-angular/README.md

 #### auth.renewIdToken()

-You can configure your token to expire after certain time.
+You can configure your token to expire after a certain time.
 If you don't want your user to login again, you can just refresh the current token, which means getting a new token that will be valid for a certain amount of time.

 For example, let's imagine you have a token valid for 10 hours.
 After 9 hours, you can refresh the token to get a new token that's going to be valid for another 10 hours.
 You just need to call this method in that case and we'll handle everything for you. **Returns a promise**.

 #### auth.refreshToken(refresh_token)

-Given a **expired** `id_token`, you can use the `refresh_token` to get a new and valid `id_token`
+Given a **expired** `id_token`, you can use the `refresh_token` to get a new and valid `id_token`.

 #### auth.hasTokenExpired(token)